 How Can I Tell if I Have Galvanized Pipes?

-Unfortunately, despite these pipes being out of rotation for the past 60 decades, we find that there are still houses with galvanized pipes.
+Unfortunately, despite these pipes being out of rotation for nearly the past 6 decades, we find that there are still houses with galvanized pipes.
 We’ve even seen them in homes built in the ’80s!

 Your best option is to hire a home inspector to get a detailed report of the state of your pipes.
 However, if you want to get an idea of the state or type of pipes your home has, here’s how to check: